erinajahan2503/product-analysis-site/README.md

 We delivers them to your door and helps you look after them.
 ### Point three:
  We source directly from top-rated growers, so we can sell the finest quality plants at the very best prices
 ###point four:
  If you need advice, just get in touch - we’ll be your personal plant gurus as long as you need us.
-If something’s up, tell us within 30 days of delivery — we’ll sort it.
+If something’s up, tell us within 30 days of delivery — we’ll sort it
 ###point five:
 This project is for Save world and Make world Green